vipin4487/LearningTerraformWithLesJakson/Readme.md

 24) we need resource group, storage account type blob and need a container also in blob)
 25) add terraform backend in main.tf to use the storage just created
-26) Add deploy terraform stage with a script task to deploy terraform
+26) Add deploy terraform stage with a script task to deploy terraform 27)terraform is idempotant so you have to tag the docker image before pushing it into docker hub as any code changes will not be considered any new changes and code using terraform will not be applied